 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 We have all been there, sitting at our picnic table trying to enjoy some quality family time, when all the buzzing, flying, and creepy crawlies come out to join the party.
 It's all fun and games until someone gets bitten!
 I wrote a long time ago about making your own Bugs-B-Gone spray and candle for adults, today we are learning how to make our own kid-safe Bugs-B-Gone Jr. essential oil blend!
-At the end of the post I give several different ways, you can use this blend to repel bugs safely with small children around!

 MANY of the bug repellent sprays that can be purchased at your local grocery and convenience stores contain toxic ingredients including pesticides like DEET.
 Extremely damaging to the nervous system and can even cause loss of memory, muscle control, and more!
 According to Quantumhealth.com, DEET: